alowhit/alowhit.github.io/content/posts/setup-hugo-with-blowfish-to-github-page/index.md

           publish_dir: ./public
 ```

+After you push the relevant data to`main`, the workflow will automatically create `build-deploy`, and finally set up the web content on `gh-pages`.

 **!!Note:** You need to enable read and write permissions for automation in your repo and choose the branch for displaying Pages externally to set up the website.

 #### How to Adjust Action Write Permissions